Central Methodist University: Buildings located on campus

 This building was built to replace the old wooden gym in 1906.
 During this time it was affectionately known as the "Cracker Box" because it was so small that the supporters had to view the game from the balcony.
 It was named in 1912 after Coach C. A. Clingenpeel.
 Clingenpeel was remodeled to house a women's gymnasium.
-It now currently houses physical education offices.
+It currently houses physical education offices.